miomip/interactive-tutorials/tutorials/learn-kt.org/en/Commandline game.md

 ### What you're going to need
  - Main loop.
  - A list of words.
- - Function for guessing a word.
+ - Function for guessing a word. (recursion might come in hand for invalid guesses)
- - Function to check if the word guessed is right.
+ - Function to check if the word guessed is right. ( .lowercase and .lowercaseChar should be usefull and .count might come in handy)
- - Function/variable to get a random word from the list of words.
+ - Function/variable to get a random word from the list of words. (nextInt should be usefull for this)
  - A check for if the word is guessed.
+(Can be done using an if statement)
  - Print out the placement of letters guessed right.
 And _ for which isn't guessed yet.
  - Count of tries left.